Basic-Data-Infrastructure/developer-portal/cookbook-3.md

 You will need a private key, a certificate, and an EORI client id.

+### Preparation

+Before getting started with this recipe, we recommend that you install the following libraries, using this command:

+`npm install axios uuid jsonwebtoken node-forge`

+### Web Server

 Write a simple web server, and call the `token` and `callApi` functions with the appropriate arguments from your request handler.
 Take care to set the correct values for your client id and the locations of the private key and the certificate.